STAM-NDSU/UnderstandingTestDeletion/README.md

 ### [deltestbench](/deltestbench/)

-Please follow the given steps in correct order to identify test deletion commits and deleted tests.
+To successfully identify test deletion commits and deleted tests, please follow these steps in the correct order:

 **Steps:**